benhall14/php-imap-reader/README.md

-        ->page($page)               # used with limit to create pagination ->orderASC()                # order the emails returned in ASCending order ->orderDESC()               # order the emails returned in DESCendeing order ->all()                     # get all emails (default)
+        ->page($page)               # used with limit to create pagination ->orderASC()                # order the emails returned in ASCending order ->orderDESC()               # order the emails returned in DESCendeing order ->reset()                   # resets the current reader to be able to reconnect to another folder/mailbox.
+        ->all()                     # get all emails (default)
         ->get();                    # finally make the connection and retrieve the emails.